hzqst/MetaHookSv/Renderer.md

 `r_light_dynamic` set to 1 to enable Deferred Shading and Dynamic Lights.

-`r_flashlight_cone` is the cosine of angle of flashlight cone.
+`r_flashlight_cone_consine` is the cosine of angle of flashlight cone. value between 0.8 and 0.99 is recommended.

-`r_flashlight_distance` is the max illumination distance of flashlight.
+`r_flashlight_distance` is the max illumination distance of flashlight. default : 2000

 `r_flashlight_ambient` is ambient intensity of flashlights.